jerusalem-dev/FM-Solution_Recipe-Page-Main/README.md

 When I wrote my markup, I used `<ul>` and `<ol>` elements for the lists.
 And after some research(I asked ChatGPT), I was able to line up the content in the `<li>` elements with the content in the `<h2>/<h3>` element and changed the color of the list marker.
 This worked out great for desktop, but not for mobile as seen below:

-The mobile design
+The mobile design:

 ![](./screenshot/mobile-design.png)

-My site in responsive mode
+My site in responsive mode:

 ![](./screenshot/list-styling.png)

 I was unable to find a way to achieve the designs using list elements.
 Eventually, I came up with a solution using `<div>` elements.